umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/schedule-summaries.md

 *   The Frank-Hertz Experiment
 *   Johnson Noise and Shot Noise

-The term culminates in a week-long series of public oral presentations given by you and your fellow students to peers, friends, and faculty in the style of a parallel session at an [American Physical Society](https://www.aps.org/) conference.
+The term culminates in a week-long series of public oral presentations given by you and your fellow students to peers, friends, and faculty in the style of a parallel session at an {{% resource_link "beb6e53d-7cc5-4fe6-9b1d-79b29c0bb351" "American Physical Society" %}} conference.

 8.14 Experimental Physics II Schedule Summary
 ---------------------------------------------